PaulChristophel/docs/salt-training-step-by-step.md

 ```
 git clone git@github.gatech.edu:delegated-admin/gt-salt-oit.git
-git checkout -b <gt-username>
+git checkout -b <primary-account>
-git push -u origin <gt-username>
+git push -u origin <primary-account>
 ```

 ### Azure labs VM

-For testing and development, we will be using an Azure labs virtual machine.
+For testing and development, we will be using an Azure labs virtual machine to act as our minion.

 Start your virtual machine: